rashmic20/DS-NTL-062424/README.md

-# fis-ds-starter
+# DS-NTL-062424
-A starter template repo for managing Flatiron School DS NYC course iterations as taught by Kash.
+The centralized course repo for data science content delivery for the DS-NTL-062424 cohort, taught by Kash.

 ### Written Instructions to Connect to This Repository: